ykwon/twilio_sms/README.md

 - Approve workflow
 - SMS sending -> link to approval or overtime input
-- Administrative admin dashboard
-- Block non Admin and guest users
+- Administrative admin dashboard x Block non Admin and guest users
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime